List of cults of personality: Belarus

 A personality cult has been described as surrounding Alexander Lukashenko, who has served as president of Belarus since the office's establishment in 1994.
 Lukashenko is frequently referred to as "the First" by state media, and as "Bat'ka" ("father") by his supporters.
 In 2023, an observer noted that "Belarusian schoolchildren visit places associated with […] Lukashenko, the state film studio Belarusfilm is planning a movie about the strongman," and that "[q]uotes by Lukashenko are printed on articles of clothing, and a new flagship store has opened in the capital Minsk expressly for this type of fashion."

 Vadim Mojeiko, an analyst with the Belarusian Institute for Social Studies (BISS), notes that Lukashenko tends to be depicted as "a humble person who almost had to be convinced to allow a movie to be made about him."
 According to Mojeiko, however, this is "another part of a personality cult, pretending that initiatives like this were started by the people.
 In reality, Lukashenko likes to be admired, which he has made quite clear in public."

 Bolivia

 Evo Morales, president of Bolivia from 2006 to 2019, was criticized for having a cult of personality.
 During his reign over Bolivia, there were more than 100 works named after him, including sports venues and schools, as well as 24 named after his parents.
-During the interim government lead by Jeanine Áñez, statues of Morales were removed, and locations named after him were renamed.
+During the interim government led by Jeanine Áñez, statues of Morales were removed, and locations named after him were renamed.

 In 2025, Morales created a new party called EVO Pueblo, which was criticized for sharing his name.
 Former president Jorge Quiroga called it an "egoistical project" and said "When someone starts building museums, naming streets and creating districts after himself, he's already lost his mind.
 That man is lost".